-You can check out Caching for WordPress, Explained in Plain English for details.
+You can check out Caching for WordPress, Explained in Plain English, for details.

 Caching and Memory

 A cache is further partitioned into blocks, which can also be called lines.
 When a page of your site first loads, data is transferred and written into the cache.
-On each subsequent page load, the cache is read so content is transferred and loaded on the page.
+On each subsequent page load, the cache is read, so content is transferred and loaded on the page.

 A cache also gets written to if the site requests it, such as when there has been an update to the page and new content needs to be saved to the cache, replacing the older content that was saved.

-No matter whether the cache is read or written, it’s done one block at a time.
+Whether the cache is read or written, it’s done one block at a time.

 Each block also has a tag that includes the location where the data was stored in the cache.